-The experiments are performed on a generated ground-truth based on the Stanford Background dataset [10] as well as the CamVid dataset [4,5].
+The experiments are performed on a generated ground-truth based on the Stanford Background dataset [10] as well as the CamVid dataset [4, 5].
 Both datasets provide ground-truth object class segmentations on a single level of coarseness.
-To evaluate the proposed framework it is necessary to create a hierarchy of semantic labels for the dataset and a segmentation hierarchy for each image in the dataset.
+To evaluate the proposed framework it is necessary to create a hierarchy of semantic labels as well as segmentation hierarchies for the dataset.

-Several videos from a camera mounted to a moving car are contained in the CamVid dataset4 [4,5].
+Several videos from a camera mounted to a moving car are contained in the CamVid dataset [4, 5].
 For a total of 701 images from these videos there exist manually labeled segmentations (every 30th frame of the videos) with 32 classes representing objects and backgrounds commonly occurring in street scenes.
 There is no stationary background and motion information is not used for further computation.

-The Stanford Background dataset5 [10] consists of 715 single images and two ground-truths with different label sets: the geometric classes {sky, horizontal, vertical} and the semantic classes {sky, tree, road, grass, water, building, mountain, foreground object}.
+The Stanford Background dataset [10] consists of 715 single images and two ground-truths with different label sets: the geometric classes {sky, horizontal, vertical} and the semantic classes {sky, tree, road, grass, water, building, mountain, foreground object}.